You’ve just spent nearly $2000 on a new M1 Mac.

 Speeding Up Migration Assistant

-When you’re looking for speed.
-How fast Migration Assistant transfers depends on the way you do your transfer.
+When you’re looking at migration speed.
+How fast the Migration Assistant migration process goes depends on the way you do your transfer.
 And the amount of data you’re moving.

-Moving your files over WIFI is the slowest.
+Moving your data, files and apps over WIFI is the slowest.

 1Gb Ethernet is the next fastest way to speed Migration Assistant up.